Finding money to grow your business shouldn’t feel like a full-time job. But navigating grant programs? That’s exactly what it becomes.

 Eligible Industries: Multiple

-The Zensurance Small Business Grant is open to Canadian* small businesses, startups, self-employed professionals, and entrepreneurs across industries.
+The Zensurance Small Business Grant provides grants of $10,000 and $1,000 at different intervals throughout the year, and is open to Canadian* small businesses, startups, self-employed professionals, and entrepreneurs across industries.

 Applicants must be business owners living in Canada*, have a revenue-generating Canadian business with one to 100 employees, have a business bank account that is not used for any personal expenditures, and must not have annual revenue exceeding $1 million.